quanterall/HaskellMaterials/basics/01-values-and-functions.md

 import Prelude

 -- `/=` is the "not equal" operator in Haskell, analogous to `!=` in many other languages.
+-- Note how we're again using an operator with only one argument, and are missing the left-most one, -- which gives us a function expecting one argument, which is exactly what the predicate we pass to -- `takeWhile` here expects: `Char -> Bool`

 dataPartLength :: String -> Int
 dataPartLength = length . takeWhile (/= '1') . reverse